fei0316/snapstreak-alarm/README.md

  * Google Play releases have a different package name than others.
 You can install both at the same time, but there are no planned functional differences other than supporting me by paying.

- * GitHub and F-Droid releases have the same package name, but they are signed by different keys and cannot cross-update without the app removed.
+ * GitHub and F-Droid releases have the same package name, but they are signed by different keys (my own key vs. F-Droid key) so cross-update is not possible without first removing it.

 My first app project! :) Got it done before I turn 18.